kevinta893/puppet-bot/README.md

 ## Using the Client app

 Enter a valid bot token in the included *appsettings.json* file to get started.
 Run the app to get started!
 Select a server and channel to start sending messages.

+## Editing a message

+First select a channel from the server that contains the message you want to edit.
+Then copy the ID of the message you want to edit from Discord and paste it into the new edit window.
+Click on the `Get message` button and you should see your message appear and ready to edit.